 Registration & Records

-The Offices of Admissions and Records and Academic Services have primary responsibility for handling course registration, student enrollment services, and students’ academic records.
+The Office of Admissions and Records has the primary responsibility for handling student enrollment services, including course registration.

 Selecting courses is the first step in registration at the College.
-Students who register for courses will receive a College Bill showing charges and credits for the upcoming semester and any prior balance.
+Students who register for courses will receive a bill showing charges and credits for the upcoming semester and any prior balance.
 Students must pay both the current and prior balances in order for their registration to be processed.

 Adding or Dropping Courses

-During the Course Selection Period, i.e. the first two weeks of classes, students may add courses, drop courses, and/or change the grading options of courses between letter grade and pass/fail.
-Such changes normally do not incur a fee or penalty, but are subject to the limitations of space availability in the course and any course load requirements.
+During the Course Selection Period, i.e., the first two weeks of classes, students may add courses, drop courses, and/or change the grading options of courses between letter grade and pass/no pass.
+Such changes normally do not incur a fee or penalty but are subject to the limitations of space availability in the course and any course load requirements.

 Transcripts and Proof of Enrollment Requests

-Current and former students may request transcripts, enrollment verification letters, and/or early grade letters (if available) at the Office of Admissions and Records.
+Current and former students may request academic transcripts, enrollment verification letters, and/or early grade letters (if available) at the Office of Admissions and Records.
 Transcripts that include the current semester’s grades are normally processed only after the semester is finished.
 Enrollment verification requests made during the semester are normally processed after the Course Withdrawal Period.
-Early grade letters are available only when a grade report has been received by the Office of Admissions and Records but is not yet posted to the transcript.
+Early grade letters are available only when the Office of Admissions and Records has received the student’s grades but has not yet posted them to the transcript.

-For requests placed by mail or fax, the requester must provide a copy of a valid government-issued photo identification showing the bearer’s signature.
+For requests placed by mail or fax, the requester must pro- vide a copy of valid government-issued photo identification showing the bearer’s signature.
 Cash should not be sent through the mail; the required payment should be made in the form of a personal check or money order.